AgileAssessment/Work/README.md

 About: Description of company’s history, goals, staff and products/services.
 Login: Login screen for staff and returning customers.

-Comparison to similar products
+### Comparison to similar products
 Basically every big tech company has an advertising product or service, incorporating AI and personalized content.
 Our services are more based on the procurement and placement of advertisements physically and/or digitally on different platforms, rather than the automatic placements on big tech owned services.
 Other than that, the agencies that are focused on advertisement are either distributing or creating the adverts, our firm does both or one of the services whether or not the client chooses them or not.
+Although big tech is the goliath to our David, there are much more mid to small scale competitors with similar websites that we must stand out from.
+In this case we should make our website’s design striking yet unique and most of all, simple and navigable for maximum ease of use and visually distinctness for any future clients.

-Reflection analysis
+### Reflection analysis
-The creation of our product will give us a vector of the acquisition of our services, increasing our client pool and in turn net revenue.
-Another benefit we gain from this is the experience our staff gain from the development process,
+After the release of our product, hashingadvertisements.com will give us a source of acquisitions of our services, increasing our client pool and in turn net revenue.
+Another benefit we gain from this is the experience our staff gain from the development process, this experience can be applied to the post-release monitoring and updates or future projects.
+In the future our team might create a successor to our recently made website or another project entirely, and can reflect on both the steps and milestones, successes and issues overcome within the course of this project’s timeline.
+Our company might create a dedicated team to maintain the website’s integrity in either/both the front end and back end.
+The team of designers that create original advertisements will gain experience designing the website’s layout and images too, increasing the quality of future advertisements and other marketing endeavours.

-# Roadmap:
+## Roadmap:

 |Initiation|